-Last Reviewed: 07/11/2017
+Last Reviewed: 09/18/2017

-CAMTech streamlines the efforts of industry, government and academia toward development of technologies for effective management of arthropod pests.
+CAMTech streamlines the efforts of industry, government and academia toward development of technologies for effective management of arthropod and nematode pests.
 Research within the center is aligned with the needs of industry to expedite delivery of new tools for pest management.
-The goals of CAMTech are to 1) conduct pre-competitive research and transfer knowledge to industrial partners for in house development, 2) optimize and extend the versatility of current arthropod management technologies, 3) train personnel for potential future employment within industry.
+The goals of CAMTech are to 1) conduct pre-competitive research and transfer knowledge to industrial partners for in house development, 2) optimize and extend the versatility of current arthropod and nematode management technologies, 3) train personnel for potential future employment within industry.

 In addition to faculty members at Iowa State University and at the University of Kentucky, researchers from other institutions may be engaged to fill specific needs as requested by center members.

 Genomic analysis allows for the identification of novel target sequences in a given pest, and for identification of specific insect and nematode biotypes associated with resistance to current control measures.
 Recent advances in genomics tools, including forward and reverse genetics and genome editing, allow for comprehensive functional genomics analysis.
 Modern genomic approaches are applied to insects of agricultural and medical importance and to nematodes of agricultural importance to provide fundamental information as the basis for new targeted pest management approaches.